kadetXx/nick-jones-experimental/README.md

 ### Resources

-List of resources that were useful while I was looking for tips/ideas and in solving logical problems
+List of resources that were useful while I was looking for tips and ideas and formulas

 - [Maths Is Fun](https://www.mathsisfun.com/numbers/fibonacci-sequence.html)
 - [Inside Design By IvisionApp](https://www.invisionapp.com/inside-design/golden-ratio-designers/)